 It is common for a car to suffer normal wear and tear consistent with its age.
 To arrive at the exact value, it is necessary to check the car’s engine condition, gear smoothness, clutch, braking system, steering ease, tyre tread, etc. Based on the wear and tear suffered by these systems, you can get a fair assessment of your car’s condition.
 Also, make sure that there is no unnecessary noise coming from the car.
 If you don’t have any expertise in assessing these systems, you can bring in an expert to check the car and provide a fair assessment report.

-Number of Kilometers Driven
+Number of Kilometres Driven

 Year of Purchase

-In addition to the number of kilometers driven, the year of purchase is also an essential factor to be considered in the car valuation process.
+In addition to the number of kilometres driven, the year of purchase is also an essential factor to be considered in the car valuation process.
 If a car is older than 10 years, it will significantly impact the price of the car.
 In certain cases, a particular vehicle model may be discontinued by the manufacturer.
 In such cases, it might be harder to find spare parts for those vehicles.
 The valuation of these vehicles might be lower than the valuation of vehicles that are still in production.

 Sample Car Valuation Grid*